Alternatives to

 Free, highly customisable

-Outdated interface, demanding technical configuration
+Outdated interface, extensive technical configuration

-Technical teams, autonomous with few external collaborators
+Technical teams, self-sufficient with few external collaborators

 Smartsheet

-Familiarity with Excel, powerful reporting, enterprise integrations
+Excel familiarity, powerful reporting, enterprise integrations

-High cost, may seem rigid
+High cost, can seem rigid

-Large enterprises, managers used to spreadsheets
+Large companies, managers used to spreadsheets

 ClickUp